telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/binding/server-binding.md

     )

-The grid will make HTTP GET requests to the action method which rendered the view initially.
-The grid page, sort, filter and group info will be passed as query string parameters
+The Grid makes `HTTP GET` requests to the action method which initially renders the view.
+The Grid page, sort, filter, and group information is passed as query string parameters.

-Here is how a typical URL would look like: http://localhost:4939/?Grid-sort=ProductName-asc&amp;Grid-page=2\.
-The `Name` of the grid will be used as a prefix of the query string parameters.
-Thus more than one server-boud grid can coexist in the same view.
-The prefix can be disabled via the `PrefixUrlParameters` method:
+For more information on how a typical URL would look like, refer to [this location](http://localhost:4939/?Grid-sort=ProductName-asc&amp;Grid-page=2\).
+The `Name` of the Grid will be used as a prefix of the query string parameters.
+In this way, more than one server-bound Grid can coexist in the same view.
+The prefix can be disabled through the `PrefixUrlParameters` method.

+###### Example

     <%: Html.Kendo().Grid(Model)
             .Name("Grid")